alhajee/ckan/doc/user-guide.rst

 .. note::

-    CKAN will search for the **complete** word and when doing simple search are wildcards are not supported.
+    FMLD will search for the **complete** word and when doing simple search are wildcards are not supported.

 Simple search examples: